๐ Introduction

 ๐ Introduction to Duty of Care

-Brief introduction
+Brief Introduction

 The concept of "Duty of Care" underpins negligence law in English tort law.
 Duty of care refers to the legal obligation imposed on individuals to take reasonable care to avoid causing harm to others.
 This principle ensures that individuals and organisations act with caution and responsibility in their activities.
 Failing to do so, where a Duty of Care is owed, can lead to liability for damages.

-Importance of the principle in tort law (in the context of negligence)
+Importance of the Principle in Tort Law (in the Context of Negligence)

 In tort law, negligence is one of the most frequently litigated areas, and Duty of Care is a fundamental element of this claim.
 To succeed in a negligence action, a claimant must establish that the defendant owed them a Duty of Care, that the duty was breached, and that the breach caused the harm or loss suffered.
-Without establishing the existence of a Duty of Care, a claim in negligence cannot proceed.
-This principle not only helps determine the boundaries of legal responsibility but also balances the interests of protecting individuals from harm while not overburdening people with unreasonable duties.

-The evolution of Duty of Care
+The Evolution of Duty of Care

 The development of the Duty of Care principle in English law is often traced back to the celebrated case Donoghue v Stevenson [1932] AC 562.
 In this case, Lord Atkin introduced the "neighbour principle," which laid the groundwork for modern negligence law.